AVISIX/Inputs.NET/README.md

 For more examples, see the demo project.

 ## Custom methods
-Besides the built-in input-methods, you may add your own using the interfaces provided by the library.
+Besides the built-in input-methods, you can also add your own using the interfaces provided by the library.

 You may look at the implementations of the built-in methods for reference.

-Here is a quick example as to how the implementation of a custom input-method could look:
+Here is a quick example as to how an implementation of a custom input-method could look:
 ```csharp
 public class MyMouseMethod : IMouseInput
 {